 - Keep a schedule of wake and sleep times

-- Keep the patient hydrated during the day but avoid giving drinks before bedtime to decrease the likelihood of accidents
+- Keep the person hydrated during the day but avoid giving drinks before bedtime to decrease the likelihood of accidents

 - Avoid television watching during the day, to prevent napping